 Freda Grealy (Head of Diploma Centre, Law Society of Ireland)

-Chapter 8: Connectivity, Socialisation and Identity Formation: Exploring Wellbeing in Distance Learning Law Students
+Chapter 8: Connectivity, Socialisation and Identity Formation: Exploring Mental Well-being in Online Distance Learning Law Students

 Emma Jones (Open University, UK)